sparklepuppie/sparklepuppie/README.md

 𓏵

-##   i am simply Anti-harassment, | dark and SOME coms make me uncomfortable.
+##   i am simply Anti-harassment, | harassment isnt deserved in any manor.\
-## , i make sxual jokes, that may make u uncomfortable.. if this makes u uncomf, please ignore/tell me. .ᐟ

  ## ⚠︎-⚠︎ —, i have bad coping mechanisms. im trying to get help. <  .ᐟ
  ##  .ᐟ